pcatdisplay Huffman packed files on standard output |

 the standard output is treated as a text stream.
 Binary files can be decoded in

-place by unpack
+place by unpack.

 a specified input file name does not end in this suffix, pcat

-; for example, if the command line
+automatically adds the .z; for example, if the command line

-looks for
+specifies file abc, pcat looks for

-is not found, abc
+abc.z.
+If abc.z is not found, abc (with

 no extension) is used.

-Successful completion.
+0Successful completion.

-files could not be unpacked properly.
+nIndicates that n files could not be unpacked properly.
 For

 example, if three out of six files could not be packed properly, the exit

-.
+status is 3.
 Possible reasons for failure include:

 The file was not processed by